Content-Operations/Content-Operations.github.io/index.md

 Style Guide Basics
 ==================

-These guidelines build on the editing hundreds of tech articles and watching writers of differing expertise and from dozens of backgrounds stumble over the same issues.
+These guidelines build on editing hundreds of tech articles and observing writers of various levels of expertise and diverse backgrounds repeatedly encountering the same issues.

-There are a few terms specific to old-school journalism are useful shorthand in the editing process.
+There are a few terms specific to old-school journalism that are useful shorthand in the editing process.
 The funky spellings ([lede](https://www.merriam-webster.com/words-at-play/bury-the-lede-versus-lead), [dek](https://writersweekly.com/this-weeks-article/what-the-heck-is-a-heddek-learning-the-lingo-in-periodical-publishing-by-janene-mascarella)) persist because they serve the same purpose they did back in the day: they get flagged by spell check (or humans!), so are unlikely to get published by accident.

 One caveat: These are guidelines optimized for human readers -- not SEO or indexing bots.
 Page ranking is secondary to producing robust content that your audience wants to read.